d-housekeeper/ptd-hook-orig/README.md

 2. run `./build.sh`

-Runs cmake and make to build libhook.so and replacement lib__57d5__.so to disable anti cheat detection.
+Runs cmake and make to build libhook.so and replacement lib__57d5__.so to disable anti cheat.

 ## Installation